Ryan Cullen: LMP2 venture

 Cullen switched to prototype racing in 2018/19, driving in the LMP2 class of the European Le Mans Series for APR - Rebellion Racing alongside Gustavo Menezes and Harrison Newey.
-The team ended up ninth in the standings, having mechanical issues.
+The team ended up ninth in the standings, having finished all six races.

 At the start of 2019, Cullen took his maiden endurance racing victory in the 24 Hours of Daytona, having driven for DragonSpeed together with Pastor Maldonado, Roberto González, and Sebastián Saavedra.
-For the main 2019 season, the Irishman remained in the ELMS, this time partnering Alex Brundle and Will Owen at United Autosports.
-Cullen and his teammates scored their first podium and only for liger the year at Monza, finishing third, but were unable to match the results of the sister car who switched to the more competitive Oreca 07 chassis which dominanted the feild.
-Finishing eighth in the teams' championship, respectivelyof the chassis.
-Cullen made his 24 Hours of Le Mans debut the same year, finishing 14th in class with engine troubles.
+For the main 2019 season, he remained in the ELMS, this time partnering Alex Brundle and Will Owen at United Autosports.
+Cullen and his teammates scored their first podium of the year at Monza, finishing third, but were unable to match the results of the sister car, finishing eighth in the teams' championship.
+Cullen made his 24 Hours of Le Mans debut the same year, finishing 14th in class.

 Without a full-time programme in the COVID-stricken 2020 campaign, Cullen had to make do with one-off appearances.
-He raced in two races of the ELMS with DragonSpeed, drove for Jackie Chan DC Racing at the 6 Hours of Spa-Francorchamps with merit and competed at Le Mans for G-Drive Racing.
+He raced in two races of the ELMS with DragonSpeed, drove for Jackie Chan DC Racing at the 6 Hours of Spa-Francorchamps, and competed at Le Mans for G-Drive Racing.

-Cullen underwent another partial season during 2021, as he raced in two events of the FIA World Endurance Championship with Risi Competizione, which included another appearance in Le Mans - where he and his teammates retired due to engine troubles.
+Cullen underwent another patchy season during 2021, as he raced in two events of the FIA World Endurance Championship with Risi Competizione, which included another appearance in Le Mans - where he and his teammates retired due to engine troubles.